Contents

 The main goal of this race is to promote conservation and general health.

-Serengeti Marathon brings people from different parts of East Africa.
+The Serengeti Marathon attracts participants from across East Africa.

 But NGOs and private companies joined the race.